davidfrantz/force/docs/source/howto/l2-ard.rst

 Output format
 -------------

-For all details on the output format, please refer to the [documentation](https://force-eo.readthedocs.io/en/latest/components/lower-level/level2/format.html#metadata).
+For more details, see the :ref:`level2-format`.

 The output data are organized in data cubes.
 The tiles manifest as directories in the file system, and the images are stored within.
-This is decribed in more detail in the [Datacube tutorial]({{< ref "/tutorials/force-datacube/datacube.md" >}}).
+This is decribed in more detail in the :ref:`tut-datacube`.

 Basically, for each tile, you get a time series of square image chips that always show the same extent: